-These instruments are not a substitute for full diagnostic spirometry in COPD, although they are useful for screening adults - especially symptomatic older smokers - for possible COPD.
-An FEV $1$ of 80% predicted or less should prompt consideration of full diagnostic spirometry.
-Note that, if COPD is being considered as a diagnosis, then screening or diagnostic spirometry should be done at least 4-6 weeks after the resolution of acute symptoms.
-If asthma is suspected, then what is needed is a microspirometry measurement at the time when the patient is symptomatic, with measurement of FEV $1$ before and after treatment.
+The simplest microspirometers are useful for screening adults - especially symptomatic older smokers - for possible COPD.
+An FEV1 of 80% predicted or less should prompt consideration of full diagnostic spirometry.
+Note that if COPD is being considered as a diagnosis then screening or diagnostic spirometry should be done at least 4-6 weeks after the resolution of acute symptoms.
+If asthma is suspected then what you need is a microspirometry at the time the patient is symptomatic, with measurement of FEV1 before and after treatment.